KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 One of the most awkward PS-isms I've had to deal with, which is an issue in all versions that I've used, is handling (or lack thereof) of relative paths to files and directories.

 #### Old code on the internet
-Since PowerShell has evolved quite a bit over time, make sure you're always checking the timestamps on the articles and code samples you read.
-Something that used to be really hard (e.g. JSON manipulation before PowerShell 3.0 and `ConvertFrom-Json`) might have become really easy.
+Since PowerShell has evolved a LOT over time, make sure you're always checking the timestamps on the articles and code samples you read.
+Something that used to be difficult (e.g. JSON manipulation before PowerShell 3.0 and `ConvertFrom-Json`, getting response bodies from web request errors, etc.) might have become really easy.

 #### Is it an array?
 Sometimes you may find that variables which you expected to be an array are not.
 For example, the much-used `Get-ChildItem` returns an array of files OR a single file (if there was only 1).
 For example: